wongswk/magi/README.md

 ### Reference

-For a full discussion of our method and examples, please see our paper "Inference of dynamic systems via constrained Gaussian processes" (https://arxiv.org/abs/2009.07444).
+For a full discussion of our method and examples, please see our paper "Inference of dynamic systems via manifold-constrained Gaussian processes" (https://arxiv.org/abs/2009.07444).